alumina-lang/alumina/MISSING.md

   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
   - This could be solved by `infer`.
 It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and match the slots on all of them.
 It's quite a lot of work and also `infer` will probably need to start looping until no more changes are made (e.g. in nested protocol bounds), but it would be quite awesome.
 By doing that, protocols would actually start *helping* type inference instead of making it harder.
+- How does Equatable and Comparable work for pointers?
+Autoref makes this quite complicated...
+Maybe it's better to simply not have that.

 ## Grammar, parsing, AST